freeCodeCamp/freeCodeCamp/guide/english/agile/continuous-deployment/index.md

 ## Continuous Deployment

 Continuous Deployment is a modern software engineering process which is considered part of a DevOps environment.
 It involves teams of developers producing, updating and releasing code in very short cycles.
-This means developers commit smaller amounts of code, much more often.
+This means developers commit smaller amounts of code, more often.

 The goal of Continuous Deployment is to have code in a constant reliable and deployable state to enable this code to be released at any time.
 This process aims to release code more quickly.
 To achieve continuous deployment, a development team relies on infrastructure that automates and instruments the various steps leading up to deployment.
 This is quite often called Infrastructure as Code (IaC).